oldman-gg/RekordboxCollection-To-SpotifyPlaylist/README.md

 ## Customization

 You can customize the fuzzy matching threshold and the CSV file paths according to your needs.
 I recommend using 95 from limited testing.

+## To Dos
+[ ] Add all of the songs that have an associated URI to a single Spotify playlist.